microsoft/DialoGPT/README.md

 ### Training

-We recommand generating the above data using the `demo.py --data full`, as it (1) generates the data, (2) converts it into DB format, and (3) trains a model using `python LSP_train.py`.
+We recommend generating the above data using the `demo.py --data full`, as it (1) generates the data, (2) converts it into DB format, and (3) trains a model using `python LSP_train.py`.
 Please directly edit `demo.py` if you want to customize any of the hyperparameters.

 ## Evaluations